Alisa B. Cherry Billy Bragg at the Americana Music Festival

-Music vet and New Times scribe Lee Zimmerman shares observations, insights, and updates relating to South Florida's musical environs.
-This week, a moving musical from a local attorney.
+Music vet and New Times scribe Lee Zimmerman shares observations, insights and updates relating to South Florida's musical environs.
+This week, an incredible five days in Nashville...

 Only Nashville could host an event like the Americana Music Festival and Conference.
 Austin has South By Southwest, and New York and L.A. have a monopoly on practically everything else.
 But when you're talking country, blues, Gospel, and R&B, you're talking Nashville.

 Though more than a dozen years in existence, the Americana Music Association's annual event continues to grow in size, pride, and prestige each year.
 And it doesn't take a fondness for over-sized cowboy hats, big boots, or even the sweetest Southern accent to have an appreciation for the wide sonic terrain that Americana now embraces.
 It only takes a willingness to appreciate, and an open heart and head.
 And if that means dancing like you're at a hoedown or shedding a few furtive tears while hearing an especially sad refrain, then so be it.
 Americana sure as hell ain't going away, so you might as well get into it.